fuxi-de/lamp_stack/README.md

 ## phpMyAdmin

 phpMyAdmin is configured to run on port 8080.
-Use following default credentials.
+Use the following default credentials.

 http://localhost:8080/
 username: root